aquilesC/aquiles.me/content/extractive contributions.md

-A very interesting topic discussed in [[Working in Public - Nadia Eghbal]] is that there may be contributions to [[open source]] projects that are extractive.
+Some contributions to [[open source]] projects can are extractive[@eghbal2020].
 This means that the time and resources needed to deal with the contribution have a higher value than the one derived from the contribution itself.

-This is what [[hacktoberfest]] has made evident:
+This is what hacktoberfest has made evident:

 <blockquote class="quoteback" darkmode="" data-title="DigitalOcean's%20Hacktoberfest%20is%20Hurting%20Open%20Source" data-author="" cite="https://blog.domenic.me/hacktoberfest/">
 And each of them requires maintainer time to visit the pull request page, evaluate its